Search and rescue: South Africa

-Search and Rescue services are offered by various government departments, non governmental organizations, commercial/private organizations and voluntary organizations organisations in South Africa.
+Search and Rescue services are offered by various government departments, non governmental organisations, commercial/private organisations and voluntary organisations in South Africa.
 There is no single organisation responsible for urban, wilderness, swift water, aviation or maritime/sea rescue.

-Aviation and maritime incidents are the responsibility of the South African Search and Rescue Organization (SASAR).
-SASAR is a voluntary organization that functions under the auspices of the Department of Transport.
+Aviation and maritime incidents are the responsibility of the South African Search and Rescue Organisation (SASAR).
+SASAR is a voluntary organisation that functions under the auspices of the Department of Transport.
 Its main role is to search for, assist and carry out rescue operations for the survivors of aircraft or vessel accidents.
-Depending on the nature of the accident, the RCC's (ARCC or MRCC) coordinate the search and rescue missions.
-These operations are carried out by other government departments, non governmental organizations, commercial/private organizations and voluntary organizations.
+Depending on the nature of the accident, the RCCs (Aeronatautical Rescue Coordination Centre (ARCC) or Maritime Rescue Coordination Centre (MRCC)) coordinate the search and rescue missions.
+These operations are carried out by other government departments, non governmental organisations, commercial/private organisations and voluntary organisations.